 Since 2005, when Tim Manly became Headmaster, the School has enhanced every aspect of its provision on a year-on-year basis and this momentum for improvement continues unabated.
 The number of pupils across all Hurst schools has grown from 667 to 1,108, our drama productions have also increased from 9 to 25 each year, sporting teams from 51 to 98, the school choir from 40 to 160 and those taking part in the Duke of Edinburgh Award Scheme from 15 to more than 200.

 In 2014 the College launched Hurst Society to strengthen the sense of community in bringing together all groups who have the best interests of the College at heart.
 The society encompasses current pupils, parents, staff, governors and HPA members, along with alumni, OJ Club members, past parents, staff, governors and friends of the College.

-This academic year (2015-16) Hurst is celebrating 20 years of girls in the Senior School.
+In 2015 Hurst celebrated 20 years of girls in the Senior School.